paulgovan/ReliaLearnR/inst/paper/paper.md

 * `mtbf()` - mean time between failure
 * `fr()` - failure rate

-The project documentation includes installation instructions for `WeibullR.learnr` and the required dependencies, examples of running the programs, and references to previous work used to build the modules.
-The documentation also references more resources for learners looking for expanded applications.
-These resources include `WeibullR.plotly` [@WeibullRplotly], a R package for interactive Weibull probability plots, and `WeibullR.shiny` [@WeibullRshiny], a shiny [@shiny] web application for Life Data Analysis.
+The project documentation includes installation instructions for `ReliaLearnR` and the required dependencies, examples of running the programs, and references to previous work used to build the modules.
+The documentation also references more resources for users interest in learning more.
+These resources include `ReliaPlotR` [@ReliaPlotR], an R package for interactive Weibull probability plots, and `ReliaShinR` [@ReliaShinR], a shiny [@shiny] web application for reliability analysis.

 This project is based on a reliability program at a major technology company.
 The original program helped many early-career professionals learn the fundamentals of reliability engineering.
-However, this program was proprietary, limiting accessibility and leading to outdated learning materials as software evolved.
+However, the program was proprietary, limiting accessibility and leading to outdated learning materials as software evolved.
 By providing an open-source alternative, this project aims to reach a broader audience and foster a community of collaboration.

-Users are encouraged to explore the modules and contribute to the project.
-Contributions can be made via Issues and Pull Requests in the repository, which includes a Contributor Code of Conduct.
+Contributions are welcome from the community.
+Users can submit pull requests, report issues, or suggest enhancements through the repository, which includes contributing guidelines.

 # Acknowledgements

-The author acknowledges the creators of the original Reliability Program that inspired this initiative.
+The author acknowledges the creators of the original Reliability Program that inspired this project.

 # References